A4ANK/jenkin-dynamic-slave_github_K8s_integration/README.md

 ![job1.2](images/job1.2.png)

 # Job2
-###### (Should be run on the dynamic slave of Jenkins configured with K8s kubectl command): Launch the application on the top of K8s cluster performing following operations:
+###### (Should be run on the dynamic agent of Jenkins configured with K8s kubectl command): Launch the application on the top of K8s cluster performing following operations:
   1. If launching first time then create a deployment of the pod using the image created in the previous job.
 Else if deployment already exists then do rollout of the existing pod making zero downtime for the user.
   2. If Application created first time, then Expose the application.
 Else don't expose it.
 ![job2.1](images/job2.1.png)